How to Dye Easter Eggs Red Using Natural Dye

 Supplies

-eggs (You can use any color.
+Eggs (You can use any color.
 I used white but brown would give you a much deeper red.)

-yellow onion skins (You want to use the dried flaky brown skins of the onion.)
+Yellow onion skins (You want to use the dried flaky brown skins of the onion.)

 Boil your eggs in water and allow them to cool.
 Set aside.